 All residential buildings close during spring break, with the exception of the Western Ridge Apartments, Synergy House, Interfaith House, and 1010 N. Weber.
 Students must vacate their rooms by noon the day after classes end 6th block.
 Students may return to the buildings after 8am on the Sunday before classes begin for 7th block.

 Students who will be in the same room for the full year may stay in their rooms during half-block.
 Students who are not enrolled in spring semester courses, or who will not be living in the same room during second semester, must vacate their rooms and check out by the date and time that the halls close for winter break.

 Students who are graduating seniors or are necessary participants in graduation activities may request to stay late in on-campus housing, until noon the day after the graduation ceremony.
 Students are not assured to be able to stay in their own rooms and may be required to change rooms by noon on the day after classes end 8th block.
 Students must follow the published process to request extended stay housing, and it is not automatically granted.
 Students are required to uphold the usual policies as well as additional policies which they will receive from their RLC

 Checking In / Out

-Each student is required to officially check in before occupying a space so that the college has record of this in the case of a crisis or emergency.
-To complete the check-in process, each student must pick up his/her key at the front desk and sign the key card as well as complete and sign the room/apartment inventory and any other paperwork provided.
+Each student is required to officially check-in before occupying a space so that the college has record of this in the case of a crisis or emergency.
+To complete the check-in process, each student must pick up their key at the front desk and sign the key card as well as complete and sign the room/apartment inventory and any other paperwork provided.
 The room inventory serves as a tool for students and staff to track any damage/vandalism in a room.
 It is the responsibility of each student to make sure the form accurately reflects the condition of the room at that time, and to sign to verify that.
-If a student does not complete this form by the date set by the RLC, he/she will be held responsible for damages found at move-out, and could receive an improper check-in fee.
+If a student does not complete this form by the date set by the RLC, they will be held responsible for damages found at move-out, and could receive an improper check-in fee.

 - Ensure that the room assignments coordinator is aware of the move-out date